-We know trust is high when team members acknowledge their weaknesses, willingly apologize, and are unguarded and genuine with one another.
+We know trust is high when members acknowledge their weaknesses, willingly apologize, and are unguarded and genuine with one another.
 Without this type of trust, it’s unlikely that teams will be willing to engage in healthy conflict or commit to decisions.
-In part one of this three-part series, we’ll take a closer look at why it’s difficult for team members to acknowledge their weakness with one another.
-In part two, we’ll explore members’ reluctance to openly apologize, and finally in part three, we’ll hone in why team members struggle being unguarded and genuine with one another.
+In part one of this three-part series, we’ll take a close look at why it’s difficult for members to acknowledge their weakness with one another.
+In part two, we’ll explore members’ reluctance to openly apologize, and finally in part three, we’ll hone in why members struggle being unguarded and genuine with one another.

 Openly acknowledging our weaknesses – there are lots of reasons why team members might not be willing to acknowledge their weaknesses.
 Here are a few possibilities to consider:

-- Team members are fearful of appearing incompetent.
+- Members are fearful of appearing incompetent.
 Whether it’s protecting one’s ego, having concerns about being judged, or general uncertainty about repercussions, it’s important to know that competent people still make mistakes—it’s a part of being human.
 A misstep doesn’t equal incompetence.
 This issue isn’t just limited to making mistakes.
 Sometimes people fear that admitting they don’t know something will make them appear incompetent.
 Leaders should help their team to see that it’s okay to say “I don’t know what to do,” “I need help,” or “I want to learn from you.”
 Reaching out to others in this way can build trust and help strengthen the team’s overall performance.
-Admitting to mistakes allows the team to move forward.
+Admitting to mistakes allows them to move forward.

 What are some ways to help teams development this type of vulnerability-based trust?
 I welcome your comments and insight.

-Team Trust—why it’s hard for team members to be vulnerable with one another
+Part 1: Team Trust—why it’s hard for team members to be vulnerable with one another